 Use the Delete Data Submission function only when data was entered in the wrong product category.
 If you entered incorrect data and want to change it, use the ‘Resubmit TL 9000 Data’ function.
 Once the Delete Data Submission function is used, data cannot be re-entered for the deleted data.

-The Product Category Table is updated to accommodate new products and to better describe products.
-The industry is fast paced and many people want to be certified to TL 9000 but there is no product category for their products.
-The Product Category Table team must update the tables frequently to accommodate them.
+The Category Table is updated to accommodate new products and services.
+Updates are also made to more clearly define certain products and services.
+The industry is fast paced and many people want to be certified to TL 9000 but there is no category for their products/services.
+The Category Table team must update the tables frequently to accommodate them.

-The Product Category Tables can be downloaded from page http://tl9000.org/handbooks/pct.htm
+The Category Tables can be downloaded from page https://tl9000.org/handbooks/pct.htm

-There is no exact schedule as this depends on the amount and type of changes; however, a new product category table is typically released every six to twelve months.
+There is no exact schedule as this depends on the amount and type of changes; however, a new category table is typically released every six to eighteen months.

 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your comments in the text box.
-Your comments will be sent to the appropriate QuEST Forum work group for consideration.
+Your comments will be sent to the appropriate TIA QuEST Forum Working Group for consideration.

-Each section of the handbooks is the responsibility of a specific QuEST Forum Work Group.
-The content of a section is developed and approved by the appropriate Work Group through a process that includes draft document, comments on the new document, comment review, and work group approval.
-The overall handbook is approved by vote of all full members of the QuEST Forum.
+Each section of the handbooks is the responsibility of a specific TIA QuEST Forum Working Group.
+The content of a section is developed and approved by the appropriate Working Group through a process that includes draft document, comments on the new document, comment review, and work group approval.
+The overall handbook is approved by vote of all full members of the TIA QuEST Forum.

 The TL 9000 handbooks can be purchased online.

 Situation: The organization has a contractual agreement with the customer to provide fixes to problems within 20 days, which is shorter than the default 30 fix response period specified in TL 9000.
-Release 4.0 of TL 9000 permits changing the 30 day fix response period through a service level agreement (SLA).
+The FRT rules permits changing the 30 day fix response period through a service level agreement (SLA).
 Is a separate SLA required in this case?

 Answer: There is no need for a separate service level agreement.
-The contact requirements are the same as an SLA.
+The contract requirements are the same as an SLA.

-A contract manufacturer is dependent on their customers supplying the data needed to report ERI and YRR, since the contract manufacturer typically does not have visibility to the return information and, unless they are directly shipping to the customer, the original ship date information.
+A contract manufacturer is dependent on their customers supplying the data needed to report BRR, since the contract manufacturer typically does not have visibility to the return information and, unless they are directly shipping to the customer, the original ship date information.
 If no customers are providing the data to the organization, then the correct entry in the data is "EXEMPT".
-The "na" designation was eliminated with the release of the R4.0 Measurements Handbook.
-One other change in the R4.0 Handbook that may help contract manufacturers is a new requirement for any TL 9000 certified organization to provide to their suppliers the data needed for the TL 9000 measurements.
+Please note there is a new requirement for any TL 9000 certified organization to provide to their suppliers the data needed for the TL 9000 measurements.
 Any of your customers who are TL 9000 certified must provide you with the data needed for your return rate measurements.
-If they do not, then they are not in compliance with the R4.0 Measurements Handbook.
+If they do not, then they are not in compliance with the TL 9000 requirements.

 The OTD measurement has no provision for delays due to natural causes so if the delivery was made after the CRD then the delivery is late.